raghavm1/lazybum/readme.md

 Jump [here](#setup) for setup instructions.

+🚨🆕 Now you can ask about selected text on the webpage!
+Just select the text using your cursor on any site, click on the extension and ask away!

 🚨🆕 UI is better now - looks like a chat app

 🚨🆕 Added previous context to the chat history